Duo Functions¶

 end

-where the value is linked to the corresponding value of
+is ‘linked’ to the corresponding value of poten 1.

 This keyword selects a polynomial expansion in the variable